OffchainLabs/nitro/changelog/pmikolajczyk-nit-4242.md

-### Added
+### Configuration
-- Extend both genesis and node configurations with initial L1 base fee and serialized chain config.
-The new CLI options are `--init.initial-l1base-fee` and `--init.serialized-chain-config`.
+- Extend the genesis configuration with `initial-l1base-fee` and `serialized-chain-config` fields.
+- Enable patching these two parameters with node-level CLI flags: `--init.genesis-patch.initial-l1base-fee` and `--init.genesis-patch.serialized-chain-config`.
+- Remove `initial-l1-base-fee` flag from `genesis-generator` tool.